sematext/docs/docs/sematext-enterprise/licensing.md

 title: Sematext Enterprise Licensing
-description: Licensing details for Sematext infrastructure & application performance monitoring, and log management
+description: Licensing details for our on-premises infrastructure & application performance monitoring, and log management & analytics tools, all in one private solution for busines metrics, traces, logs, alerts, and events

 <div class="accordion">
   <div class="option">